Drop off your CV

 We'd love to hear from you.
 Send us your CV and one of our specialist consultants will be in touch.

-A recent survey by Investors in People states that 44% of employees feel more motivated when welcomed back by their management team after the break.
+A survey by Investors in People states that 44% of employees feel more motivated when welcomed back by their management team after the break.
 This type of interaction between management and employees is not only a key driver for motivation and employee engagement but also ensures that the best employee retention rate is achieved.

 Whilst salary can also be an important factor in motivating staff, and it’s advisable to continuously benchmark the salaries of competitors in your industry, employee engagement and motivation can arise from many other aspects of the role.
-If you want to get the best out of your employees in January and ensure they stay motivated, here are 5 points to consider:
+If you want to get the best out of your employees in January and ensure they stay motivated, here are our key points to consider:

 Introducing inspirational talks by industry thought-leaders throughout the beginning of the year can help your business to start the year off on a high, as well as helping employees visualise how their role can support the company to achieve its goals in the year ahead.
 Similarly, asking successful employees within your company to discuss their best practice and tips for success is also a useful technique to motivate your staff.

 The management team should also consider how they motivate their employees themselves.
 This could involve them speaking passionately about the organisation, the significance of each of the employees’ roles and what this means for the wider business/purpose.

 There's no better time to start afresh with new goals, processes and create positive habits than at the start of a new year.
 While everyone has a preferred style of working, planning and managing their workload, encouraging teams to take a step back before approaching the year to create plans and set goals is a great exercise and can help motivate employees.